angelagoh/7515QCA-Assessment2/index.md

 ## Other research ##
 *Provide a link, reference, or whatever is required for somebody else to find the resource.
 Then provide a few comments about what you have drawn from the resource.*
+* I2C read number (a protocol required in the parts to be able to connect to microbit): https://makecode.microbit.org/reference/pins/i2c-read-number
 * Plot analog pin Pressure-sensitive sensor: https://makecode.microbit.org/v0/60057-74487-03066-61710
 * How to use force sensing resistor: https://www.youtube.com/watch?v=rTO3U-0Njtw&t=270s
 * Using a Flex Sensor in makecode: https://www.youtube.com/watch?v=GOLHUK9Em-s